manualzuru/berlinblockchainweek/events/all-about-security-tokens/README.md

         security token exchanges especially
     - 'Opportunities for the future growth: what do we expect to happen in the security tokens field in 2019'
+  -
+    The AMA will be moderated by Stefano Bernardi, a co-author of Token Economy, and an active venture and angel investor, having invested in more than 50 companies.
+Early ETH ICO participant, and Bitcoin enthusiast since 2009.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28